sgvlug/website/content/posts/2009-12-10-december-2009-meeting.md

----
 layout: post
-title: "December 2009 Meeting"
+Title: "December 2009 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2009-12-10
----

 If the FC12 speaker is not available, the topic will probably be about
 security in general.